crcardenas/CBX1139_genome/pipeline.md

 In the terminal on your __local machine__, run what the previous command tells you to do; and access the web address in your browser.

-If this doesnt work, the three basic blobtoolkit plots can be performed using the following command.
+If this doesnt work, the three basic blobtoolkit plots can be created using the following command.

 ```
 for PLOT in blobl cumulative snail;do